 Growstones are made from recycled glass and are largely popular in the green growing community.
 They are beneficial in use for airflow and are said to have up to three times the amount of water storage than clay aggregate (which can be a positive depending on your growing system).
 Due to their shape, they provide large porous gaps to allow for adequate airflow and oxygen intake.
 The larger gaps also provide more space for roots to take hold and thus create a more stable root environment.

 Soilless mediums can be mixed and matched to create the perfect balance of porosity and nutrient delivery needed for your grow.

 When building up your hydroponic system there are a few items to consider:

-- Waterproofing your power sources are a key preventive safety measure
+- Waterproofing your power sources is a key preventive safety measure.

 The more you know, the better you grow